Redundakitties/colorful-minimalist/README.md

 File | Side | Explanation
 --- | --- | ---
-*sideberyMods.css* | Right |• Covers window-content when hovered <br>• Hides by changing width of panel *sideberyModsLeft.css*  | Left |• By default covers window-content when hovered <br>• Hides by changing width of panel *sideberyModsLeftSlide.css* | Left |• Covers window-content on hover <br>• Hides by sliding back and forth
+*sideberyMods.css* | Right |• Covers window-content when hovered <br>• Hides by changing width of panel *sideberyModsLEFT.css*  | Left |• By default covers window content when hovered <br>• Hides by changing width of panel *sideberyModsLeftSlide.css* | Left |• Covers window content on hover <br>• Hides by sliding back and forth<br>• Make sure to change pinned tabs to globally-right in sidebery settings

 ## Changelog
 <details>